sparkysmitty/express_template_engines/README.md

 This is an interesting read on how the author of express-handlebars explains his rationale for building it: https://github.com/express-handlebars/express-handlebars

 The default location for express is a physical "views" directory that is logically referred to as "home" (go figure).

+There are so many different templating engines out there, that there is another effort called consolidate.js (https://github.com/tj/consolidate.js) that is an effort to create a universal wrapper (somewhat unsuccesfully, based on how it is maintained).